 How do you like that clickbait title?
 Ha!
-Jokes on you, they aren’t even all full blown countries in the UN’s eyes.
-But seriously though- Here’s 10 awesome places for your to do list in 2018.
+Jokes on you, they aren’t even all full-blown countries in the UN’s eyes.
+But seriously though- Here are 10 awesome places for your to-do list in 2018.
 And Merry Christmas to everyone out there!

 Wanna join me on a tour of the Pamirs in June?

-I will be leading an expedition into the wilds of Tajikistan’s remote Pamir, China’s Silk Road cities of Kashgar and Tashkurgan as well as Pakistan’s stunning Hunza Valley June 9-24 with Inertia Network.
+I will be leading an expedition into the wilds of Tajikistan’s remote Pamir, China’s Silk Road cities of Kashgar and Tashkurgan as well as Pakistan’s stunning Hunza Valley June 23 to July 8 with Inertia Network.
 Click here to read up on the itinerary and to sign up!

 San Blas Islands, Panama

 Looking for the perfect Caribbean destinations without the crowds?
 With over 300 tiny islands glimmering off the coast of Panama with bright white sands and nothing more than a few palm trees and a couple of huts the San Blas is a perfect beach getaway.